 Organic raw African black soap benefits are numerous.
 And, best of all, regardless of your skin type or condition, it’s most likely safe and effective for you to use.

-It’s a combination of a handful of plant ingredients.
+This natural body wash bar is a combination of a handful of plant ingredients.

 And some of these natural ingredients have plenty of research studies backing their positive effects on skin care.